 Firms that own their future will also demonstrate ownership and accountability of their digital presence.
 They will understand where they fit in the digital world and adopt the necessary technology and processes to minimise digital risk.

 Capturing and records of digital communications is a big component of this, along with the ability to audit and approve financial promotions.
 For example, how will you as a firm ensure website promotions and social media posts are managed from a compliance and regulatory perspective?
-If questioned, how would you demonstrate that you're a firm that endorses in ethical conduct, protecting the interests of your customers?
+If questioned, would you have web archives available and how would you demonstrate that you're a firm that endorses in ethical conduct, protecting the interests of your customers?

 As digital channels continue to grow and the way firms communicate evolve, compliance requirements will adapt alongside.
 This is simply part of the regulatory environment that now exists, the fines we've seen issued by the regulator demonstrate the expectations for accountability and record-keeping.

 The opportunities that in-house content creation affords for regulated firms are immense.
 If done correctly, firms will communicate to thousands of new customers, strengthen their brand proposition and potentially improve the public’s perception and knowledge of financial services.
 This requires a few things; highly skilled and knowledgeable content creators, adept and reasonable compliance personnel and the correct systems and controls in place.